rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/election-voter-info.md

 You may also call and request a form be mailed to you or go to the County Website: [www.bergencountyclerk.org.](https://www.bergencountyclerk.org/)  All residents are reminded of the following to ensure their voting privilege:   You must re-register if you have not voted in any election for four consecutive years, have changed your address or changed your name.

-# POLLING PLACE LOCATIONS IN RUTHERFORD
+# POLLING PLACE LOCATIONS IN RUTHERFORD:

 **Note that for this Primary Election, Districts 3, 4, 11 and 12 will have changes to their polling locations as noted below.**